FIN 301 – Investments and Asset Pricing

-The course “Investments and Asset Pricing (FIN301)” will be held by Prof. Dr. Erik Theissen and Prof. Dr. Oliver Spalt.
+The course “Investments and Asset Pricing (FIN301)” will be held by Dr. Stefan Scharnowski and Prof. Dr. Oliver Spalt.
 The course addresses the investment decision problem in corporations.
 The course addresses the following topics: present value calculus, capital budgeting, portfolio theory, Capital Asset Pricing Model (CAPM) and market efficiency.

 A weekly lecture will be offered in 2 identical in-class slots: